trevormil/bitbadges-docs/for-developers/core-concepts/approval-criteria.md

 We also support a couple customization options.&#x20;

 First, you can set **useCreatorAddressAsLeaf**.
 If set, we will override the provided leaf of each Merkle proof with the msg.creator aka the Cosmos address of the initiator of the transaction.
-This can be used to implement whitelist trees.
-Note that the initiator must also be within the **initiatedByMapping** of the approval for it to make sense.
+This can be used to implement allowlist trees.
+Note that the initiator must also be within the **initiatedByList** of the approval for it to make sense.

-For whitelist trees (**useCreatorAddressAsLeaf** is true), **maxUsesPerLeaf** can be set to any number.
+For allowlist trees (**useCreatorAddressAsLeaf** is true), **maxUsesPerLeaf** can be set to any number.
 "0" or null means unlimited uses.
 "1" means max one use per leaf and so on.
 When **useCreatorAddressAsLeaf** is false, this must be set to "1" to avoid replay attacks.For example, ensure that a code / proof can only be used once because once used once, the blockchain is public and anyone then knows the secret code.

 We track this in a challenge tracker, similar to the approvals trackers explained above.
 We simply track if a leaf index (leftmost leaf = index 0, ...) has been used and only allow it to be used X many times, if constrained.
 Like approval trackers, this is increment only and non-deletable.